wireapp/wire-docs/src/understand/federation/architecture.rst

 The receiving backend then follows the process described in :ref:`discovery` to ensure that the infra domain matches the domain of the sending backend.
-If this is not the case, it rejects the request.
+If this is not the case, it should reply with a :ref:`discovery error <discovery error>`.

- * TODO be more precise about what it looks like to reject a request.
-502?

-If this is the case, the receiving backend checks if the domain of the sending backend is in the :ref:`allow-list` and reject the request if it is not.
+If this is the case, the receiving backend checks if the domain of the sending backend is in the :ref:`allow-list` and reply with an :ref:`authorization error <authorization error>` if it is not.

 .. _allow-list: